Whatapalaver/100_Days_of_Code/README.md

 =======

 This is the log of my third #100DaysOfCode challenge.
-I cut [round 2](https://github.com/Whatapalaver/100_Days_of_Code/blob/master/r2-log.md) short on Makers Graduation, Day 99 (sacrilege?) and restarted round 3 on Saturday after Makers graduation.
+I cut [round 2](https://github.com/Whatapalaver/100_Days_of_Code/blob/master/r2-log.md) short on Makers Graduation - day 99 (sacrilege?) and restarted round 3 on Saturday after Makers graduation.

 Check out [the Official Site](http://100daysofcode.com/) for the #100DaysOfCode movement.